Back to top

 }

-CTabFolder and CTabItem allow to create the folder experience with different tabs.
+CTabFolder and CTabItem allow you to create the folders with tabs.
+Compared with TabFolder and TabItem they allow you to set their background color.

 import org.eclipse.swt.SWT;